 There may be low-or no-cost choices if you qualify for assistance based on earnings, but the Marketplace plans may not offer the same level of benefits you get on the Rice Student Health Insurance Plan.
 In other words, even though the monthly cost for an individual plan could be less, the amount you pay if you need services could be higher due to higher deductibles and higher coinsurance.

-Open enrollment periods on the Marketplace do not necessarily coincide with the academic semester meaning students may be uninsured at points during the year.
-The Rice Student Health Insurance Plan offers open enrollment for annual, and fall only coverage, starting with each academic year.
-Once you graduate, you also have the options to extend your plan for three additional months to ensure you will not lapse in coverage.
+Open enrollment periods on the Marketplace do not necessarily coincide with the academic semester.
+The Rice Student Health Insurance Plan offers open enrollment for annual and fall only coverage, starting with each academic year.

-The plan must meet all of the waiver requirements set by Rice Univeristy.
+The plan must meet all of the waiver requirements set by Rice University.

-The plan provides coverage for inpatient and outpatient medical care in Houston, TX.(Coverage for emergency‐only care does not satisfy the requirement).
+- The plan provides coverage for non-emergency inpatient and outpatient medical and mental health care in Houston, TX.(Coverage for emergency‐only care does not satisfy this requirement).

 The Rice insurance plan falls into the Gold category.